consoledotdev/home/content/browser-testing/lambdatest.md

 [LT Browser](https://www.lambdatest.com/lt-browser), a free offering by LambdaTest for locally testing websites on multiple devices, is in early development.
 Using it over everyday browsers such as Chrome or Firefox has a few advantages, such as the availability of predefined viewports and the ability to record the screen during tests; however, it also falls behind consumer browsers in some cases.
-Performance reports generated in the LambdaTest Browser are just regular Lighthouse reports and take a long time to generate and it is not possible to test multiple URLs at once by separating tabs into different windows - only one URL can be viewed at a time.
+Performance reports generated in the LambdaTest Browser are just regular Lighthouse reports, take a long time to generate and it is not possible to test multiple URLs at once by separating tabs into different windows - only one URL can be viewed at a time.
 Devtools cannot be separated into individual windows either, which would limit power users who use multiple monitors or a tiling window manager.
-Similar tools such as Polypane, which was specifically made for this purpose, outperforms LambadaTest's browser in many aspects.
+[Other browser testing tools we tested](/browser-testing/), such as Polypane which was specifically made for this purpose, outperforms LambadaTest's browser in many aspects.

 {{< modal-custom type="screen" type-screen="/img/browser-testing/lambdatest-lt-browser.png" >}}
 {{< img-custom class="content-image" src="/img/browser-testing/lambdatest-lt-browser.png" alt="Screenshot of web testing with LambdaTest." >}}